House GOP leader says border deal doesn’t need word ‘wall’

-WASHINGTON (AP) — The top House Republican says a border security compromise that congressional bargainers hope to produce doesn’t have to include the word “wall.”
+WASHINGTON (AP) — A border security compromise that Congress hopes to produce doesn’t have to include the word “wall,” the top House Republican said Tuesday, signaling a rhetorical retreat from a term that President Donald Trump made a keystone of his presidential campaign.

-The comment by Minority Leader Kevin McCarthy of California represents a retreat from President Donald Trump’s rhetoric during his campaign, when he made building a wall along the border with Mexico a central promise.
-It suggests that GOP negotiators are willing to be flexible in bipartisan talks scheduled to begin on Wednesday.
+The remark by House Minority Leader Kevin McCarthy, R-Calif., came a day before Republican and Democratic congressional bargainers begin meetings aimed at striking a deal on a border security package.
+It was the latest sign that both sides are suggesting flexibility and trying to look reasonable as talks begin.

-In recent weeks Trump has veered between using the terms “wall” and “barrier.”
-Congressional Democrats have been opposed to financing a wall but shown openness to spending money on some physical structures.
+“It could be barrier.
+It doesn’t have to be a wall,” McCarthy told reporters.

 Most Read Nation & World Stories